kevinrt001/Historical-Image-Restoration-Generative-AI/README.md

 models' ability to reproduce realistic skin tones, clothing colours, and background elements, providing a comprehensive understanding of their strengths and areas for improvement.

+**Conclusion:**

+After extensive testing and analysis, it was found that the RGB version consistently produced better results compared to the LAB version.
+The RGB version showed more accurate and vibrant colorizations, capturing finer details and nuances in the images.
+This superior performance can be attributed to the RGB colour space's ability to represent a wider range of colours and its compatibility with the model's learning process.
+Overall, the evaluation clearly demonstrates the advantages of using the RGB version of the Pix2Pix model for colorization tasks.
+This clearly demonstrates that the RGB version outperformed the LAB version.

+This conclusion is supported by the TensorBoard graphs available in my notebooks, which show consistently lower losses for the RGB version.
+Visually, the RGB predicted images exhibit clearer and better quality colorizations, even though they may not always reproduce the exact colours present in the original images.
+However, the RGB version often matches the skin tone of the portraits, effectively bringing them back to life.